-- Providing pupils with a broad general knowledge of, and promote respect for, public institutions and services. - Teaching pupils how they can influence decision-making through the democratic process. - Including in the curriculum information on the advantages and disadvantages of democracy and how it works in Britain. - Encouraging pupils to become involved in decision-making processes and ensure they are listened to in school. - Organising visits to the local council and Parliament. - Holding 'mock elections' so pupils learn how to argue and defend points - Helping pupils to express their views - Teaching pupils how public services operate and how they are held to account - Modelling how perceived injustice can be peacefully challenged
+- Providing pupils with a broad general knowledge of, and promote respect for, public institutions and services. - Teaching pupils how they can influence decision-making through the democratic process. - Including in the curriculum information on the advantages and disadvantages of democracy and how it works in Britain. - Encouraging pupils to become involved in decision-making processes and ensure they are listened to in school. - Holding 'mock elections' so pupils learn how to argue and defend points. - Helping pupils to express their views. - Teaching pupils how public services operate and how they are held to account. - Modelling how perceived injustice can be peacefully challenged.